lovishtater/meetLovish-backend-ai/memory.md

 Professional Summary

 Lovish Tater is a full-stack engineer with a product-first mindset and proven experience in building and scaling tech for startups.
-He’s known for taking ownership beyond engineering tasks and aligning his work with business impact.
+I am known for taking ownership beyond engineering tasks and aligning his work with business impact.
 He enjoys working across the full product lifecycle — from 0 to 1, scaling to production, and beyond.

 Experience Overview:
-	•	Built networking and event platform for top B-school/finance grads in the US
+	•	Currently building tech at a food-tech company with operations across multiple countries (Calo)
-	•	Developed AI-powered math learning tools for an edtech startup
+	•	Contributed in building an e-commerce platform in India’s polymer industry (Source.one)
-	•	Contributed to an e-commerce platform in India’s polymer industry
+	•	Built networking and event platform for top B-school/finance grads in the US (OneFinnect)
-	•	Currently building tech at a food-tech company with operations across multiple countries
+	•	Developed AI-powered math learning svg components and frontend for an edtech startup (Bytelearn)

 Current Role:
 	•	Software Engineer at Calo